galacticcouncil/hydration-docs/docs/omnipool_design.md

 $$
 \frac{2\sqrt{p p_0}}{p_0 + p} - 1
 $$
-The single-asset LP has sensitivity only to the TKN/LRNA price, not to prices of other tokens in the Omnipool (except indirectly via LRNA).
+The single-asset LP has sensitivity only to the TKN/H2O price, not to prices of other tokens in the Omnipool (except indirectly via H2O).